AURELSAN/UserAccountControl-translation/README.md

 This code is designed to work best with CSV/Excel template report from Detack appliance.
 You can customize the header search by changing the actual column header name you are looking for, by renaming "spare_big_1".

-To better under what UAC Property flags mean please refer to well documented Microsoft site: https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/useraccountcontrol-manipulate-account-properties Some other references can be more detailed and applicable to your daily work, like: http://www.selfadsi.org/ads-attributes/user-userAccountControl.htm
+To better understand what UAC Property flags mean please refer to well documented Microsoft site: https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/useraccountcontrol-manipulate-account-properties Some other references can be more detailed and applicable to your daily work, like: http://www.selfadsi.org/ads-attributes/user-userAccountControl.htm